Pacific Southwest, Region 9: Superfund

 This site was addressed in three stages: initial actions and two long-term remedial phases focusing on cleanup of the entire site and soil contamination.

 The Air Force has completed all activities necessary to achieve site cleanup completion at Luke AFB.
 The Luke AFB conducted a final potential sources of contamination inspection in August 1997.
 Also, EPA and ADEQ conducted a final site inspection in April 2000 and determined that the Air Force has constructed the remedy in accordance with the requirements in the RODs for the entire site, and the Remedial Action Work Plans.
 EPA concurred on the The Final Close Out Report for Luke AFB on April 26, 2001.
 The Luke AFB First Five-Year Review was completed and EPA concurred on the review on January 30, 2002.
-The Luke AFB Second Five-Year Review was completed and EPA concurred on the review on September 19, 2007.
-The next Five-Year Review is required by June 2012.
+The Second Five-Year Review was completed and EPA concurred on the review on September 19, 2007.
+The Third Five-Year Review was completed and EPA concurred on the review on September 25, 2012.
+The next Five-Year Review is required by September 2017.
 The Luke AFB was officially deleted from the NPL list on April 22, 2002.
 However, there are institutional controls which serve to maintain the current site conditions and to control the risks to human health by prohibiting residential development.
 An Institutional Control Plan dated December 15, 2001 was developed by the Air Force and EPA concurred on the plan on January 8, 2001.

 NPL Site Completion